-Google just released a “phone” made of paper
+Google just released a ‘phone’ made of paper

 Our phones are making us unhappy, and companies like Google are wrestling with how to keep expanding a product like Android without destroying the soul of humanity in the process.
 The company’s designers have been outspoken on the topic, and they released a series of digital wellness tools to help track and manage phone use last year.

 Now, the company is going a step further.
-It’s proposing that you to replace your Android phone with a paper one—at least for a day.
+It’s proposing that you replace your Android phone with a paper one—at least for a day.

 As part of a new wave of Digital Wellbeing Experiments, Google commissioned London design studio Special Projects to develop Paper Phone.
 Now, somewhat ironically, Paper Phone requires the Android app.
 But once you install it, the app allows you to choose all the information you might want available offline—like contacts, maps, weather, even screenshots—and print them out.
 You take this sheet of paper, fold it up, and there you go.
 It’s your Paper Phone.